Grapes42/pi_mc_server/README.md

 ## 1. Install Raspbian

-Using the Raspberry Pi Imager, install Raspbian
+- Using the Raspberry Pi Imager, install Raspbian

-Select Pi Model, Select Raspbian 64bit lite, select your SD Card
+- Select Pi Model, Select Raspbian 64bit lite, select your SD Card

-Setup SSH
+- Select 'Enable SSH'

+- Write

-## 2.
+## 2. Download Requirements

+- Download [Paper](https://papermc.io/downloads/paper) and store it in this project directory.
+- Download any other plugins you want

+##